shariq1989/cookbook/content/recipe/beef_chickpea_stew.md

 +++
 title = "Beef and Chickpea Stew" date = "2021-03-12"
-description = "This Moroccan beef and chickpea stew recipe is both flavorful and hearty.
-The main ingredient for the stew is beef, but it can be modified to be vegetarian or vegan with substitutions." tags = [
+description = "This Moroccan beef and chickpea stew recipe is both flavorful and hearty." tags = [
     "entree",
     "instant pot"